amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 4\.
 Build the monolith docker image and push to ECR.

 First, we have to get the ECR repository that we will be pushing to.
-Navigate to the Amazon Elastic Container Service Dashboard in the AWS Management Console.
-On the left pane, click **Repositories**.
+Navigate to [Repositories](https://console.aws.amazon.com/ecs/home#/repositories) in the ECS dashboard.
 You should see a few repositories that were created for you:

 ![ECR Repos](images/0-ecr-repos.png)